Creating a School Garden: Service-Learning in Uganda

-Program overview: This service learning internship allows Iowa State students to work in Uganda developing a school garden for an elementary school in Kamuli District.
-This project is in partnership with the College of Agriculture & LIfe Sciences' Sustainable Rural Livelihoods Program (CSRL) and Makerere University.
-Students will develop the garden and work with the teachers in grades 1 through 7 to deliver curriculum in agriculture, science and nutrition using the garden.
-Students will also participate in one or more binational team projects that support the overall goals of the school gardens program.
-ISU students will work with CSRL staff in Uganda, and with students and faculty from Makerere University in Kampala.
-Students will spend the spring semester researching Uganda, school gardens and development models and will work with Makerere University students currently at ISU and also those who will be part of their team via email and Skype to develop their team projects, then will travel to Uganda to work with the school and implement their projects.
-During fall semester, when back on the ISU campus, students will complete their reports and present their final reports to partners, donors and stakeholders, and participate in the Borlaug Lecture poster session as part of the World Food Prize.
+Program overview: This service learning program allows Iowa State University (ISU) students to work in Uganda developing school gardens for elementary schools in the Kamuli District.
+This project is in partnership with the College of Agriculture and Life Sciences, Sustainable Rural Livelihoods Program (CSRL) and Makerere University (MAK).
+Students will develop school gardens and work with teachers in grades 1-7 to deliver curricula in food and agriculture, integrated science, and nutrition, while using the gardens.
+Students will participate in one or more student-team projects that support the overall goals of the school gardening program.
+ISU students will work with CSRL staff in Uganda, ISU faculty and with students and faculty from MAK.

-Dates of travel: Expected: approx. June 3 - July 19, 2017; Students will meet 2 hours/week for the full spring 2017 semester for pre-departure orientation.
+Dates of travel: May 28th - July 13, 2018; Students will meet 2 hours/week for the full spring 2018 semester for pre-departure orientation.

 Courses: GLOBE 495 (1 credit), Spring semester; GLOBE 494A, Section UG (4 credits), Summer session; GLOBE 490Z, Section UG (1 credit) Fall semester.
 Once students have been selected, and have committed to the program, they will receive information regarding course registration.